Adult wood turtles have a shell length of 16 to 25 cm (6.3 to 9.8 inches). It is brownish to gray-brown in color.

 This species of turtle is harmless to humans.

 Wood Turtles were once hunted for human food (in the east) and for the biological supply trade , and in the last few decades they have been collected for the pet trade.
-Most populations of C. insculpta are now greatly reduced from former numbers, and many have become locally extinct (Harding, 1991, 1997).
+Most populations of G. insculpta are now greatly reduced from former numbers, and many have become locally extinct (Harding, 1991, 1997).
+(Harding, 1991; Harding, 1997)

-Because C. insculpta gives birth to few young in its lifetime, combined with the old age it must reach to dominate and breed, it is especially vulnerable to extinction by human interference.
+Because G. insculpta gives birth to few young in its lifetime, combined with the old age it must reach to dominate and breed, it is especially vulnerable to extinction by human interference.

 Direct removal by humans is the biggest threat to the species in some areas.
-Today, C. insculpta is legally protected from collection.
+Today, G. insculpta is legally protected from collection.

 The long-term future for this species is bleak unless its habitats are protected and the animals themselves are left alone.
 Wood turtles are listed as vulnerable by the IUCN and special concern in the state of Michigan, and they are in CITES appendix II.